-For many others texts, tweets and social updates are all increasingly being used by effective multi-unit managers to help reinforce key messages and provide just-in-time updates to their people.
+For many others texts, tweets and social updates are all increasingly being used by effective multi-unit managers to help reinforce key messages and provide instant updates to their people.

-Our first CIAs spoke to the importance of analysing relevant data and building robust, SMART action plans that make a difference where it makes a difference.
-I have seen multi-unit managers create fantastic plans based on solid data that unfortunately the unit or restaurant team has had very input into and, in some cases, individual managers are entirely unaware of the plan!
+Our first CIAs spoke to the importance of analysing relevant data and building robust, SMART action plans that make a difference.
+I have seen multi-unit managers create fantastic plans based on solid data that unfortunately the unit or restaurant team has had no input into and, in some cases, individual managers are entirely unaware of the plan!

-Whenever these situations occur it is often because the multi-unit manager has felt the burden to create the action plan in splendid isolation from the unit team (sometimes to avoid any hint that they might need help in solving the challenges they face).
+Whenever these situations occur it is often because the multi-unit manager has felt the burden to create the action plan in isolation from the unit team (sometimes to avoid any hint that they might need help in solving the challenges they face).
 Sometimes they are creating an action plan purely to placate their line manager, to demonstrate that they are taking decisive action to resolve key issues.

 I think many of us would agree that you are more likely to achieve the goal if it is written down and clearly worked through.
 You’re even more likely to achieve it if the team responsible for delivering that goal actually knows what needs to be done and has had a stake in the creation of the goal and in the measures required to achieve it!

 Thinking about it from a wider perspective for a moment, Prof Chris Edger rightly pointed out in his book, Effective Multi-Unit Leadership, that multi-unit managers must help their own teams to see a line of sight between the overall company strategic plan and their own area or district’s contribution to its achievement.
 Creating a local vision and mission is equally important to foster teamwork and a sense of shared responsibility for goal attainment.
 Once again this should be a two-way process, facilitated by the multi-unit manager, not dictated by them.